TrupleCpu/LEPTODEEPVAX/README.md

 ---

-_Developed by Janssen Carl T. Amaya and John Mark Galagar | University of Cebu_
+_Developed by Janssen Carl T. Amaya and John Mark Galagar_